 Faculty can simply create a single scene where students observe the instructor, the board, computer-generated graphics (PowerPoint, graphs, photos), and any physical objects (models, instruments, etc.) that are a critical part of the lesson.
-Once edited, these videos may be shared with students using CyBox, YouTube, Vimeo, or your college’s video server and linked through a Learning Management System (Blackboard).
+Once edited, these videos may be shared with students using CyBox, YouTube, Vimeo, or your college’s video server and linked through Canvas, ISU academic Learning Management System (LMS).

 Possible Instructional Uses:

 - Produce videos to “flip” their classroom.
 In a flipped classroom, students watch a video lecture before class, and faculty use class time to focus on problem solving and applications of the lecture material.

 - Film tutorials for solving difficult problems or explanations of more complex topics that would otherwise take up a significant amount of class time.

 - Intuitively share their annotations to illustrate problems and processes on the same plane as other visual elements (e.g., flowcharts, diagrams, pictures).